-- Fat Metabolism
+- Fat metabolism

-- Muscular Strength Gains
+- Muscular strength gains

-- Overall Health
+- Overall health

-- Fitness Test Training
+- Fitness test training

-Many studies have shown that increased cardio function, fat loss, and lean muscle gains can be accomplished by lifting first then running.
-In fact, improved cholesterol blood counts can be gained by cardiovascular first and resistance second.
-You can see much of these health improvements by doing cardio or resistance only, but to optimize your health performance and prevent illnesses such as diabetes, hypertension, hyperlipidemia, and other illnesses.
-P.S. if you smoke, you should stop.
-Smoking does not help at all with overall health gains.
-Like I needed to tell you that.
+Many studies have shown that increased cardio function, fat loss and lean muscle gains can be accomplished by lifting first, then running.
+Improved cholesterol blood counts can be gained by cardiovascular first and resistance second.
+You can see much of these health improvements by doing cardio or resistance only, but to optimize your health performance and possibly ward off illnesses and other conditions, you should do both.

 Once again, nutrition is vital to acing fitness tests.
-In fact, pre-carb loading a few hours prior to the fitness test and a steady dose of carbohydrate replacement will help energy levels throughout your test.
+Carb loading a few hours before the fitness test and a steady dose of carbohydrate replacement will help energy levels throughout your test.
 Some tests are different and may have cardio at the front and back ends of the test.
-Find out what works for you by testing the nutrition prior to and after workouts and playing with the order of your workouts.
-The best bet is to remember to "Train the Way You Play".
+Find out what works for you by testing the nutrition before and after workouts and playing with the order of your workouts.
+The best bet to remember is "to train the way you play."

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.